kbb306/CPWaCA/README.md

 <img width="470" height="502" alt="Screenshot 2025-12-04 201415" src="https://github.com/user-attachments/assets/99e0df58-4665-4bd2-943d-ceababe82bc0" />

 The Spreadsheet ID is the portion of the spreadsheet URL between d/ and /edit.
-If you leave this field blank when clicking submit, the program will automatically create one.
+If you leave this field blank when clicking submit, the program will automatically create a new spreadsheet.

 Please note that the customization button is currently non-functional.